 The first Evangelical congregations in what became, in February 2008, the Republic of Kosova were Methodist.
 This article explores their origin in the late nineteenth century down to the beginning of the present-day movement about a century later.

-This short article looks at the introduction of Wesleyan Methodism from the visits of John Wesley down to the 1830s.
-The book entitled Basingstoke: Church Street Methodist Circuit continues the story.
+A look at the introduction of Wesleyan Methodism into the area, from the visits of John Wesley down to the 1830s.
+The article and the book entitled Basingstoke: Church Street Methodist Circuit continue the story.

 “Yonder Country is ours!”: what really happened at Botley Copse?